Nvethrandil/QFCERRT/README.md

 # Extra size margin to all obstacles in occupancy map
 bdilation_multiplier = 2
 ```
+**bdilation_multiplier** should also be adjusted in reference to the map resolution and the safety margins of the desired vehicle.
+Here a uncertainty of 0.2m in a map of 0.1m/pixel would be accomodated with a **bdilation_multiplier** of 2.

 ### Execution of planner
 ```python
 # Initialize the planner with all the information